sonyarianto/airmill-dashboard/README.md

 # Airmill Dashboard
-A fork to improve Windmill Dashboard
+A fork to improve Windmill Dashboard.

 ## What is this?
 This is a fork of [Windmill Dashboard](https://github.com/estevanmaito/windmill-dashboard) by [Estevan Maito](https://github.com/estevanmaito).
 It is using SvelteKit and TailwindCSS.